joshbegley/nyt-latest/README.md

 **Ukraine Dam Disaster: What We Know**\
-`A dam in southern Ukraine was split into half but it is unclear who caused the damage.
+`A dam in southern Ukraine was split in half, but it is unclear who caused the damage.
 Thousands are being evacuated as dangerous volumes of water gush downstream.`\
 https://nytimes.com/2023/06/06/world/europe/ukraine-dam-explainer.html?searchResultPosition=1

 **Corrections: June 6, 2023**\